Skip to content

 • Local and remote images

-• Community plugin syntax — Dataview queries, Templater commands, and other plugin-specific syntax will display as plain text or code blocks.
+• Community plugin syntax — Templater commands and other plugin-specific syntax beyond Dataview will display as plain text.
 The underlying markdown is preserved.

 • Custom CSS snippets — Obsidian CSS snippets do not apply.
 Use Lokus themes in Preferences > Appearance instead.